-- a) expected useful life of major Project infrastructure and life cycle management plans for such infrastructure, turbine blades and solar panels; - b) proposed decommissioning schedule and activities, including dismantling and removal of infrastructure and facilities (e.g., wind turbines, solar farms, access roads and associated in water infrastructure, transmission lines, hydrogen/ammonia facility, quarries, laydown areas, in water infrastructure, and marine terminal) and site rehabilitation, including a seed collection schedule and a revegetation plan; - c) decommissioning and rehabilitation of above ground and underground carbon dioxide, hydrogen and ammonia storage facilities associated with the Project; and - d) decommissioning of industrial water supply, including water management infrastructure (freshwater and marine).
+- a) expected useful life, and life cycle management plans for major Project components and infrastructure, including but not limited to, turbine blades and towers, solar panels and battery banks; - b) proposed decommissioning schedule and activities, including dismantling and removal of Project components, infrastructure and facilities (e.g., wind turbines, solar farms, access roads, water crossings, transmission lines, hydrogen and ammonia facilities, quarries, laydown areas and in water infrastructure) and site rehabilitation, including restoration of natural drainage, a seed collection schedule and a revegetation plan; - c) decommissioning and rehabilitation of above ground and underground carbon, hydrogen and ammonia storage facilities associated with the Project; and - d) decommissioning of industrial water supply, including water management infrastructure.

-The EIS shall include plans for the decommissioning and rehabilitation phase of the Project, as described in subsection 7.2 of the EIS Guidelines.
+The EIS shall include plans for the decommissioning and rehabilitation phase of the Project, as described in subsection 7.2 of the Guidelines.

-2.3.5 GHG Emissions
+2.2.5 GHG Emissions

-The EIS shall provide for all phases of the Project, including construction, operation and maintenance, and decommissioning and rehabilitation, the following details:
+The EIS shall provide for all phases of the Project, including construction, operation and maintenance, and decommissioning and rehabilitation, according to the following details:

-- a) details on projected annual greenhouse gas (GHG) production by type, and annual energy consumption by type during all (i.e., on-site stationary combustion, on-site electricity generation and mobile transportation but excluding purchased electricity generated off-site) and associated annual GHG emissions by source; - b) identification of any non-combusted and industrial process emissions at the site; - c) identification, by year or appropriate multi-year period, the volume of carbon dioxide emissions that may be emitted and sequestered on-site, be emitted and exported to a separate site for sequestration and may be purchased off-site and sequestered on-site; - d) estimates of fuel consumption, GHG emissions associated with fuel combustion, and GHG emissions from any non-combusted and industrial process sources at the facility, by source per year of operation; - e) procedures for carbon capture, transport and storage; and - f) projected annual energy consumption by type and annual GHG emissions by source for activities outside the Project boundary such as on-road, air and marine transportation and purchased electricity (i.e., from Newfoundland and Labrador Hydro or Newfoundland Power), solid waste, and significant purchased services from providers outside the Project boundary (e.g., a marine port facility).
-These GHG emissions, excluding solid waste, will be subject to Revenue Administration Act carbon tax provisions; and - g) estimates of combusted and non-combusted GHG emissions by source, and carbon dioxide sequestered for all phases of the Project should be provided as described in the Management of Greenhouse Gas Reporting Regulations and, as appropriate, the Western Climate Initiative reporting methodology (2010) and A Guidance Document for Reporting Greenhouse Gas Emissions for Large Industry in Newfoundland and Labrador (2017).
+- a) projected annual energy/fuel consumption by type (i.e., on-site stationary combustion, on-site electricity generation and mobile transportation but excluding purchased electricity generated off-site) and associated annual GHG emissions by source; - b) identification and annual estimates of any non-combusted and industrial process emissions at the facility/site; - c) projected annual energy/fuel consumption by type and annual GHG emissions by source for activities outside the Project boundary such as on-road, air and marine transportation and purchased electricity (i.e., from Newfoundland and Labrador Hydro or Newfoundland Power), solid waste, and significant purchased services from providers outside the Project boundary (e.g., a marine port facility); - d) identification, by year or appropriate multi-year period, of the volume of carbon dioxide emissions that may be emitted and sequestered on-site, be emitted and exported to a separate site for sequestration, and may be purchased off-site and sequestered on-site, if any; and - e) GHG emissions, and carbon dioxide sequestered for all phases of the Project should be quantified as described in accordance with the Management of Greenhouse Gas Reporting Regulations and, as appropriate, the Western Climate Initiative reporting methodology (2010) and A Guidance Document for Reporting Greenhouse Gas Emissions for Large Industry in Newfoundland and Labrador (2017).
 GHG emissions should be measured as tonnes of carbon dioxide equivalent per year as per section 4 and Schedule C of the Management of Greenhouse Gas Reporting Regulations.

-2.3.6 Regulatory Framework and Government Oversight
+2.2.6 Regulatory Framework and Government Oversight